+86 13073847729

 Why do diesel generators need cooling?

-It is well known that there are many metal components on diesel generators, all of which generate heat as current flows through them during generator operation.
-Heat can build up quickly within the diesel generator, creating additional heat that must be properly removed to reduce the risk of damage.
+Heat can build up quickly within the diesel generator during operation, creating additional heat that must be properly removed to reduce the risk of damage.
 If the heat is not properly removed from the generator system, the windings can quickly fail.
 Then there will be many problems affecting the normal operation.
 However, diesel generator cooling system can significantly reduce this heat that keep the generator cool and minimize the risk of damage to the generator itself.

 Most diesel generators are air-cooled or liquid-cooled cooling method, and the cooling method is one of the basic design elements of generator manufacturing, is usually determined by the size and type of the generator.
 Air cooling systems are typically used on smaller diesel generators, while larger diesel generators require liquid cooling.
 For this reason, industrial large generator manufacturers are more liquid-cooled.
 Now, in this article, BISON diesel generator manufacturers take you to learn more about difference between air-cooled and liquid-cooled generators.